lholznagel/aws-codebuild-status/README.md

     - if not, the default region from aws will be used
 - The output format needs to be `json`

-As an alternative the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` can be set.
+As an alternative, the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` can be set.

 The usage of instance profiles is also supported.

 ### Server

-- Download the latest release from the release page
+- Download the latest release from the release page, you can choose between a statically and dynamically compiled version
 - Start the server with `./aws-codebuild-status_server`
-- Open a browser and navigate to `locahost:8081`, it will return a static webpage
+- Open a browser and navigate to `localhost:8081`, it will return a static webpage

 ## Screenshots